The school uses a variety of assessments throughout the school. They include the following:

 Speech Link is an on line programme designed to help children with speech difficulties.
 It combines an evaluation tool to identify and manage developmental speech difficulties and recommended activities for teachers and teaching assistants to use with the child concerned.

-All children in Years 2-6 complete a Parallel Spelling Age test annually.
-Individual pupils in KS1 or KS2 may complete a spelling age test more frequently where information is needed in order to evaluate provision, complete referrals or assessments.
+Most children in Years 2-6 complete the IDL Reading and Spelling Age tests annually.
+Individual pupils in KS1 or KS2 may complete a reading age test more frequently where information is needed in order to evaluate provision, complete referrals or assessments.
 Parents are informed of results at parent consultation meetings.

 Taking only 15 minutes, Lucid Rapid Dyslexia Screening is the solution for quick screening for dyslexia.
 The computer gives each child three enjoyable and non-threatening tests that are sensitive cognitive indicators of dyslexia.
 Each Screening component has been individually standardised, validated and calibrated to maximise accuracy in detection of dyslexia and prevent dyslexic children 'slipping through the net'.